-Everything is locked, immobilized, as in the most perfect idea of still-life.
-And it is exactly on this temporal category placed at the threshold of life and death, at that instant of eternal present, in a place idealized by the mind of the artist on whom the figuration is concerned.
-Lawler challenges the limits of perspective (Extension II, 2014) with a multiplicity of planes and shadows through a detailed execution that introduces us to the components of an abstract space constructed geometrically and where time is infinite.
+In This Entropic Orderthis type of physical suspension turns into a kind of spiritual, abstract and metaphysical suspension.
+In Lawler’s paintings everything is blocked, immobilised, as in the most perfect idea of still-life.
+And it is precisely on this temporal category placed on the threshold of life and death, in that instant of eternal present, in a place idealised by the mind of the artist on which the figuration dwells.
+The artist challenges the limits of perspective with a multiplicity of planes and with the articulation of shadows through an executive minutiae that introduces us to the many components of an abstract space geometrically constructed in which time is infinite.

-The infinite therefore becomes part of the indefinite, thus overtaking the Cartesian limits to come, by Lawler’s painting, to a semantic equivalence between the two terms conforming to the Hegelian assertion, “the infinite belongs to the divine; the human can only reach the indefinite”.
-It is the discursive syntax that reveals the fundamental anxiety of the artist’s gaze, her tendency to something, showing a rich spatial and temporal articulation of the look that is continually renewed through the absence of the frame.
-The lack of this artifice allows a continuity between simulated space and real space, space represented and spectator space.
-Spatial continuity thus determines an effect of reality and presence that is constitutive of the idea of marvel, in the Latin sense of mirabilia,and, at the same time, produces a metaphor of temporality by figuratively reworking of the “existential” present contained in the painting.
-It is the time of the painter stuck in an instant motionless, which, as in the case of the series coming from Lawler’s trip to Centralia (Pennsylvania, USA) in March 2014, is a human catastrophe.
+The infinite thus becomes part of the indefinite overcoming the Cartesian limits to reach, by Lawler’s painting, a semantic equivalence between the two terms conforming to the Hegelian assertion, “the infinite belongs to the divine; the human can only come to the indefinite”.
+It is the discursive syntax that reveals the fundamental restlessness of the artist’s gaze, her melancholy tending to something, showing off a rich spatial and temporal articulation of the gaze that is continually renewed through the absence of the frame.
+The lack of this artifice allows a continuity between simulated space and real space, represented space and spectator’s space.
+The spatial continuity determines in this way an effect of reality and presence that is a constitutive of the idea of wonder in the Latin meaning of mirabiliaand, at the same time, producing a metaphor of temporality through the figurative re-elaboration of the present “existential” contained in the painting.
+It is the painter’s time, blocked in an immobile instant, that bears witness to the Dasein, the being-there, of every human existence.